sematext/logsene-aws-lambda-cloudwatch/README.md

 ![flowlog](https://raw.githubusercontent.com/sematext/logsene-aws-lambda-cloudwatch/master/img/flowlog.png)

 ###Create a new AWS Lambda function
-Now go to Service -> Lambda and get started with a new function.
+Now go to Services -> Lambda and get started with a new function.
 Then the first step is to select a blueprint for your function.
 Take **cloudwatch-logs-process-data**:
 ![blueprint](https://raw.githubusercontent.com/sematext/logsene-aws-lambda-cloudwatch/master/img/blueprint.png)

 The next step is to select a source.
 Here you'd make sure the source type is CloudWatch Logs and select the flow you just created.
 You can filter only certain logs, but you'd normally leave the **Filter Pattern** empty to process all of them.
 Nevertheless, you need to give this filter a name: